 All assistance dogs are welcome.

 Wheelchair-accessible toilets are located on the ground floor of the museum.
-A limited number of wheelchairs and disabled parking spaces are available and should be booked at least 24 hours before your visit for wheelchair and 72 hours for parking.
-Please use the get in touch link below to enquire about availability.
+A limited number of wheelchairs are available and should be booked at least 24 hours.
+2 disabled parking spaces are available and should be booked at least 72 hours before your visit.
+Please submit an online enquiry.

 Enjoy your visit